For translation needs in the Dallas Forth-Worth area, please contact our team in Frisco:

-Dallas is the third-largest city in Texas and ninth-largest city in America in terms of its population.
+Dallas is the third-largest city in Texas and the ninth-largest city in America in terms of its population.
 Founded in 1841, the city of Dallas is spread across 400 square miles.
 It is the county seat of Dallas County as well as the business hub of North America.
-The city of Dallas is a perfect place to start your business or invest your money in.
+The city of Dallas is a perfect place to start your business or invest your money.

-Dallas is an urban center that has one of the most diverse and vibrant metropolitan economies in the United States.
-Dallas is also famous for its transportation with a rich history of successful entrepreneurship.
+Dallas is an urban center with one of the most diverse and vibrant metropolitan economies in the United States.
+Dallas is also famous for its transportation, with a rich history of successful entrepreneurship.
 The Globalization and World Cities Network rank Dallas as one of the eleven “global cities” or “world cities” of the United States.

 Economy and Commerce

 Dallas is the chief economic and cultural hub of the 12-country Dallas-Fort Worth metropolitan area.
 With a total of 6 million people, the city is the fourth-largest city in The United States.
 Moreover, Dallas is one of the seven fastest-growing cities in the United States since 1980.

 Having a diverse business climate, Dallas is widely popular for its technological industries.
 Some of the main types of industries in Dallas include defense, information data and technology, financial services, life sciences, telecommunications, banking, semiconductors, processing, and transportation.